-Adults overwinter in your garden amongst woody areas and the weeds and garden debris that are left over from the growing season.
-When spring arrives and the temperature reached the mid-50’s, they emerge and start eating the leaves and petals of the available flowering plants.
-As the season progresses and temperatures continue to rise, they switch to their favorite cucurbits as they germinate.
+Adults overwinter in your yard amongst woody areas and the weeds and garden debris that are left over from the growing season.
+When spring arrives and the temperature reached the mid-50’s, they emerge and start eating the leaves and petals of any available flowering plants.
+As the season progresses and temperatures continue to rise, they switch to their preferred menu of cucurbits as they germinate.
 They favor the stems and leaves.

 They also begin mating.
 The female striped cucumber beetle can lay up to 1500 eggs in her short two month lifetime.
 The female spotted cucumber beetle “only” lays 200 to 300 eggs.
 The eggs are laid in the soil close to your cucurbits.
 When they hatch, the larvae eat the roots of your plants.

 The southern US with its warmer temperatures and longer growing season supports up to three generations of cucumber beetles each year.
 The colder northern US usually sees only two generations.